datarootsio/ml-skeleton-py/HOWTO.md

 Location to save notebooks used for data and model exploration.
 Reporting notebooks are here placed by default, with default content.
 They can be exported to `reports` as HTML/PDF etc.

+### openapi/

+OpenAPI specs used to deploy the prediction endpoint.
+From the root of the project you can run `python scripts/api/py` to deploy the prediction endpoint.
+Likewise you can run it using `docker-compose up api`.
+Note that `connexxion` will open a SwaggerUI at `/ui` where you can inspect the endpoint specs.

 ### reports/